HUPO-PSI/mzspeclib-py/README.md

 - Spectronaut

 Once installed, it can be used programmatically by importing the `mzspeclib` Python library, or using the `mzspeclib` command line tool to read, write, and manipulate spectral libraries.
+It also powers a web application to view spectral libraries at https://mzspeclib-app-viewer-demo.streamlit.app/

 ## Development